spiral/docs/docs/en/filters/configuration.md

 ## Installation

 > **Note**
-> The component relies on [Validation](../validation/factory.md) component, make sure to read it first.
+> The component relies on [Validation](../validation/factory.md) component, make sure to read it first if you want to
+> use validation features.

 The component does not require any configuration and can be activated using the bootloader `Spiral\Bootloader\Security\FiltersBootloader`: